 - Pre-make breakfast bowls – it’s easy to scramble together some eggs with your favorite breakfast meat(s) and some tots.
 Put them in individual containers, toss on a little cheese and throw them in the microwave, and you have a complete breakfast ready to go in a couple of minutes.

 - Need it to go?
-Put some pre-cooked sausage on some bread (gluten-free or wheat depending on your needs) and wrap it in a napkin to take with you.
+Put some pre-cooked sausage on some bread (gluten-free or wheat or if you’re mold sensitive, try a yeast free biscuit) and wrap it in a napkin to take with you.
 Grab a safe piece of fruit to help round things out.

 - Whole fruit and a handful of nuts – Breakfast doesn’t have to be fancy.
-If you truly don’t have time to sit down and eat, grab a piece of fruit and some nuts or a slice of bread with some nut butter on it.
+If you truly don’t have time to sit down and eat, grab a piece of fruit and some nuts or a slice of bread or a biscuit with some nut butter on it.

 - Check out some microwave breakfast cup recipes (just do a search, there are a million) and see what you can find that’s compatible with your diet.
 I’m not really into them personally, but there do seem to be a few options out there that might work.